Sie können diesen Artikel auch auf Deutsch (German) lesen.

 We’re big fans of quiz maker tools that provide a library of quiz templates – providing inspiration and saving time for busy marketers.

-LeadQuizzes offers an impressive 78 quiz templates to help you create a quiz in minutes.
+LeadQuizzes offers an impressive 78 quiz templates to help you create a quiz in just a few minutes.

 What quiz and poll formats does LeadQuizzes offer?